-Delegate Elizabeth Guzman is a prolific and effective legislator who would be a much-needed progressive voice for working families and marginalized communities in the conservative Virginia Senate.
-A mother to four children, Elizabeth is a social worker and public administrator who would be the first woman and first Latinx person to serve as Virginia’s Lieutenant Governor.
+Delegate Elizabeth Guzman is a prolific and effective legislator, running for her third term to the Virginia House of Delegates.
+A mother to four children, Elizabeth is a social worker and public administrator who was one of the first two Latinx women elected to the House of Delegates.

 Because she did not have the opportunity to go to college in Peru, Elizabeth came to America more than two decades ago as a young single mother with $300 in her pocket.
 She worked three minimum wage jobs — at Wendy’s, CVS, and a department store — in order to afford a one-bedroom apartment for herself and her daughter.
 She eventually put herself through Northern Virginia Community College and later earned two master’s degrees, building a career as a social worker who protected children from abuse.
 She spent years working at Fairfax County Public Schools and Fairfax Office for Children’s Head Start.
 Now she oversees a $20 million operations budget for the City of Alexandria’s Dept. of Adult Services, which serves adults with substance use disorders and seniors facing food insecurity.